 While the rate of murder-suicide remains low, the devastation it creates makes it a concerning public-health issue.

 The rate of suicide can vary with the time of year, as wells as with the time of day.
 For example, the number of suicides by train tends to peak soon after sunset and about 10 hours earlier each day.
 Although professionals like police officers and dentists are thought to be more vulnerable to suicide than others, important flaws have been found in the research upon which those claims are based.

 As opposed to suicidal behavior, self-mutilation is defined as deliberately hurting oneself without meaning to cause one's own death.
 Examples of self-mutilating behaviors include cutting any part of the body, usually of the wrists.
 Self-tattooing is also considered self-mutilation.
 Other self-injurious behaviors include self-burning, head banging, pinching, and scratching.

 Physician-assisted suicide is defined as ending the life of a person who is terminally ill in a way that is either painless or minimally painful for the purpose of ending suffering of the individual.
 It is also called euthanasia and mercy killing.
 In 1997, the United States Supreme Court ruled against endorsing physician-assisted suicide as a constitutional right but allowed for individual states to enact laws that permit it to be done.
-As of 2011, Oregon, Washington, Vermont, and Montana were the only states with laws in effect that authorized physician-assisted suicide.
+As of 2014, Oregon, Washington, and Vermont were the only states with laws in effect that authorized physician-assisted suicide.
 Physician-assisted suicide seems to be less offensive to people compared to assisted suicide that is done by a nonphysician, although the acceptability of both means to end life tends to increase as people age and with the severity of medical illness and the number of times the person who desires their own death repeatedly asks for such assistance.

 Viewers share their comments

 Suicide - Causes Question: Did you know someone who committed suicide?
 Please share your story.